Skip to content

 session.setAttribute("age", "");

-// display the form
+// the form is displayed

 getServletContext().getRequestDispatcher((String)params.get("urlFormulaire")).forward(